gcrowder/currency_converter/README.md

 unittest suite for class CurrencyConverter.
 At present, all tests report success.

 ##converter.py
 A short CLI program to prove the efficacy of the Currency and CurrencyConverter classes.
 A more useful version with file I/O would be better.
-Needs better currency code checking.